-Debate exists about which cloud locking method is better.
+Debate exists about which cloud locking method is more appropriate.
 Some argue that prescribing one year repeatedly “locks” the clouds to a potentially anomalous annual cycle, and that there is a “basic” effect of clouds on smaller timescales that spread to longer timescales.
 Others argue that breaking the feedback between cloud radiative heating and climate is by far the biggest hammer (i.e., any type of cloud locking), no matter how one performs it.

+The cloud-locking method precisely disables cloud-radiation interactions without directly altering the atmospheric state, and ensures similar climatologies between control and locked simulations.
+However, multi-decadal cloud-locked simulations with some models exhibit a weak warming or cooling drift relative to the control run (e.g., Mauritsen et al. 2013; Rädel et al. 2016; Middlemas et al. 2019; Olonscheck et al. 2019, Li et al. 2020) that may be driven by a modest artificial radiative forcing that arises from the loss of spatio-temporal structure in clouds (Schneider et al. 1999; Langen et al. 2012).
+Cloud-radiative heating in cloud-locked experiments using randomized data pools has no temporal autocorrelation (no "memory"); whether randomized or not, cloud-radiative processes are fully decoupled from the predicted dynamical state.

 Step 0.
-Basic CESM user knowledge and specific CESM versions required
+Prerequisites

 Running cloud locking requires: